conda-forge/staged-recipes/.github/PULL_REQUEST_TEMPLATE.md

 If recipe builds some C/C++, Fortran or OMP code:
 * [ ] I have not included `gcc` or `libgcc` in `requirements`.
 Exceptions can be made but must be tested first with `gcc`/`clang` that is already installed in our CI machines.

-If it is Python PyPI package:
+If it is a Python PyPI package:
 * [ ] I have used `pip` to install it and my recipe has these elements:
 ```yaml
 build: